Aviation industry labor shortage hits Canadian companies trying to replace grounded Boeing jets

 Globally, many large lessors and aftermarket service providers who do plane maintenance have generally seen muted impact from the grounding because they are already fully booked, analysts and executives say.

 The aviation industry has long been wrestling with a shortage of pilots and mechanics.
-A 2017 report by training company CAE forecasts the need for an extra 255,000 pilots by 2027 to sustain passenger traffic which is expected to double in the next 20 years.
+A 2017 report by training company CAE (CAE.TO) forecasts the need for an extra 255,000 pilots by 2027 to sustain passenger traffic which is expected to double in the next 20 years.

 Stephen Lim, president of ST Engineering Aerospace America, said by email that any longer-term upward pressure on MRO (maintenance, repair and overhaul) pricing could “come from increasing labor costs, primarily due to an industry-wide shortage of experienced mechanics.”